Here's expressed by the host of this program documented to me almost always right 99.7% of the time.

 And of course, a year or two later, everybody in my class agreed with me.

-But the reason I bring this up is you talk a lot about how in this country when you s kind of step over the line, when you step out of the party line, whether it's something politically incorrect or something that makes Democrats look bad.
+But the reason I bring this up is you talk a lot about how in this country, when you kind of step over the line, when you step out of the party line, whether it's something politically incorrect or something that makes Democrats look bad, it's not good enough just to disagree with you.

-It they have to destroy you, they have to get you fired.
+They have to get you fired.

-They have to, you know, if they could, they you know, it would be even worse than that.
+They have to, you know, if they could, you know, it would be even worse than that.

 They have to ruin you.